-There are lunchtime and many after school activities.
-Football, netball, cross country, rounders, athletics, computer, art, choir, dance and drama clubs take place, as well as participation in interschool, area and County competitions.
+There are lunchtime and after school activities, some provided by external providers which parents pay for.
+These include sporting clubs such as football and netball, computer, art and choir as well as participation in interschool, area and County competitions.

 Involvement with the local community has covered a wide range of activities including the towns own Oyster Festival Parade and performances in the local community by St Mary's school choir.